 4. Host a free event

-Hosting a free event gives prospective members who may be on the fence about signing up a sneak peek into your membership benefits without having to part with their money.
+Hosting a free event gives prospective members a sneak peek into your membership benefits without having to put any money down.

 Just make sure you’ve fine-tuned your strategy for promoting your event, ensuring your attendance numbers are high.